jloughry/CV/README.md

 PDFLaTeX preferentially uses the modified `ot1.cmap` file if it finds one in the current directory.

-The only remaining difficulty was bulleted lists; the `\textbullet` character doesn't appear in TeX's OT1 font encoding and so we can't translate it the same way.
+The only remaining difficulty was bulleted lists; the `\textbullet` character doesn't appear in TeX's OT1 font encoding and so we can't process it the same way.
 As a workaround, I changed my bulleted lists to use asterisks instead.

-The resulting plain ASCII text is 7-bit clean and displays correctly no matter what encoding is used on the recipient's machine.
+The resulting plain ASCII when pasted is 7-bit clean and displays correctly no matter what international character set encoding is used on the recipient's machine.

 ### Machine-Readable Formatting
 PDF is basically PostScript and we can do some things to make the resulting binary file easier to parse.
-Side-by-side columns can be problematic; they tend to interleave their text in a copy and paste to plain text, or a `grep`.
+Side-by-side columns can be problematic; they tend to interleave their text in a copy and paste to plain text, or a **grep**.
 Small caps render correctly from PDF into plain text, I found.

 ### Build Instructions